bup/bup/README.md

     We'll have to do it in a totally different way.
 There are lots of options.
 For now: make sure you've got lots of disk space :)

- - bup has never been tested on anything but Linux, MacOS, and Linux+Cygwin.
+ - bup has never been tested on anything but Linux, MacOS, and Windows+Cygwin.

     There's nothing that makes it *inherently* non-portable, though, so that's mostly a matter of someone putting in some effort.
 (For a